Druids-Me/druids.me/public/docs/INSPIRE.md

 ## Last but not least

-his presale page is playful, like other memecoins, but the final products - the membership/governance site and the authentication solution - will be serious, modernly designed and professionally branded, production-ready platforms.
+This presale page is playful, like other memecoins, but the final products - the membership/governance site and the authentication solution - will be serious, modernly designed and professionally branded, production-ready platforms.

 Sincerely yours,
 *Tomek Grzechowski*